Seismic amplitude-variation-with-offset inversion using an algebraically equivalent formulation of the exact Zoeppritz equations and a matrix-free adjoint-state framework: Applications

-The seismic inversion is run trace-by-trace and the inverted models of P-wave velocity, S-wave velocity, and density are shown in the right panel of Figure \ref{fig:10}.
-Figure \ref{fig:10} shows that the inversion method accurately predicts the model properties, especially in cases where the subsurface contains abrupt velocity changes and complex structural geometry.
+The seismic inversion is run trace-by-trace, and the true, initial, and inverted models of P-wave velocity, S-wave velocity, and density are shown in Figure \ref{fig:Marmousi_inver}.
+Figure \ref{fig:Marmousi_inver} shows that the inversion method accurately predicts the model properties, especially in cases where the subsurface contains abrupt velocity changes and complex structural geometry.
 The comparison of the true and inverted models show that the results demonstrate a close match to the true model and exhibit coherent lateral trends, validating the geological continuity in the data.
 Despite the nonlinearity of the forward model, the estimated elastic parameters converge toward the true subsurface properties, highlighting the effectiveness of the optimization strategy.